Located near Columbus Circle, Zai Lai is a cozy Homestyle Taiwanese Spot Serving Family Favorites including Rice Bowls, Noodles, and Street Eats

 Ex-Girlfriend's Oyster Omelet

 This was my childhood favorite night market dish.
-The first time I ordered it for my non-Asian girlfriend in Taiwan, she almost threw up.
+The first time I ordered it for my American-born girlfriend in Taiwan, she couldn't finish it.
+Oyster omelets have the bouncy “Q” texture that Taiwanese people love (imagine the chewiness of a soft gummy bear).
+However, as I learned, that texture is not revered by all.
 The relationship was not to be.
-Oyster omelets have the bouncy “Q” texture that Taiwanese people love (imagine the chewiness of a soft gummy bear).
-However, as I learned, that texture may not be revered by all.

 We believe that traditional recipes need traditional flavors.
 That’s why Zai Lai uses heritage pork and humanely raised meats.
 These ingredients were the only kind people knew a century ago.
 We’re conscientious in the responsibility we have to the land.
 We source local produce, as fresh as we can get it.
 Not only do sustainable ingredients taste better, they’re better for our world.